neu-cs2100/cs2100-pg-handout-testhw3/README.md

 #### 1. Data Loading and Exploration (`data_loader.py`)
 * Load the 311 cases dataset using Pandas
-* Display basic information about the dataset (shape, columns, data types)
+* Get basic information about the dataset (shape, columns, data types)
 * Identify and handle missing values
-* Calculate summary statistics
+* Filter dataset by provided list of neighborhoods

 #### 2. Data Processing and Sorting (`sorting.py`)
 * **Add Duration Column**: Calculate how long each request was open (in days)